XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/accountset.md

 | `WalletLocator`    | String           | Hash256           | _(Optional)_ An arbitrary 256-bit value.
 If specified, the value is stored as part of the account but has no inherent meaning or requirements. |
 | `WalletSize`       | Number           | UInt32            | _(Optional)_ Not used.
 This field is valid in AccountSet transactions but does nothing. |

 If none of these options are provided, then the AccountSet transaction has no effect (beyond destroying the transaction cost).
-See [Cancel or Skip a Transaction](cancel-or-skip-a-transaction.html) for more details.
+See [Cancel or Skip a Transaction](cancel-or-skip-a-transaction.html).

 ## Domain